Web accessibility · WCAG 2.2 AA · ADA Compliance

 Frequently Asked Questions

-WCAG 2.1 AA (Web Content Accessibility Guidelines) is the internationally recognized standard for web accessibility.
-It defines success criteria across four principles: Perceivable, Operable, Understandable, and Robust.
-Level AA is the most commonly required standard for legal compliance in the US, EU, and internationally.
+WCAG 2.2 AA (Web Content Accessibility Guidelines) is the current international standard for web accessibility, building directly upon previous 2.1 criteria.
+It defines specific technical rules across four principles: Perceivable, Operable, Understandable, and Robust.
+Level AA conformance is the baseline required standard for broad legal compliance under both the ADA and Colorado state law.

 No. Overlay tools attempt to fix accessibility issues via JavaScript after the page loads, but they cannot reliably remediate underlying code problems.
 They have been widely criticized by the accessibility community and have been named directly in litigation.
 A proper audit addresses issues at the source code level.